hughjonesd/ggmagnify/README.md

 ggmagnify creates a magnified inset of part of a [ggplot](https://ggplot2.tidyverse.org/) object.
 Borders can be drawn around the target area and the inset, along with projection lines from one to the other.
-If the `ggfx` package is installed, the inset can have a drop shadow.
+The inset can have a drop shadow.
+The magnified area can be a rectangle or an ellipse.

 You can install the development version of ggmagnify from [GitHub](https://github.com/) with: